algorand/node-ui/README.md

 There are some quirks to this approach.
 The main one is that bubbletea is a rendering engine, NOT a window manager.
 This means that things like window heights and widths must be self-managed.
 Any mismanagement leads to very strange artifacts as the rendering engine tries to fit too many, or too few lines to a fixed sized terminal.

+# Contributing

+Contributions are welcome!
+There are no plans to actively maintain this project, so if you find it useful please consider helping out.

 # How to create a new release

 1. Create a tag: `git tag -a v_._._ -m "v_._._" && git push origin v_._._`